 Basin Research Staff

 Brian J. Harder

-Brian holds both a B.S. in Petroleum Engineering from Louisiana State University, and A.A.S. in chemical Technology, from Alfred State College, and is a member of SPE.
+Brian holds both a Bachelors of Science in Petroleum Engineering from Louisiana State University, and Associate degree in Applied Science in chemical Technology, from Alfred State College, and is a member of the Society of Petroleum Engineers.
 Before joining LSU in 1987, he worked for Gearhart Industries as an engineer in Oklahoma, North Texas, North Louisiana and Mississippi.
 Harder’s areas of expertise include petroleum engineering, well logging, petroleum economics, the development of oil and gas databases, oil and gas atlas preparation, regulatory studies, and oil and gas operations in wetland areas of south Louisiana.

 Brian J. Harder projects

 Reed Bourgeois obtained a Bachelors of Science from Nicholls State University in Thibodaux, Louisiana in 1985.
 Reed provides computer assistance to the research staff with their projects and is also responsible for the acquisition, upkeep, and maintenance of LGS computer hardware and software.
 Reed started at LSU in 1991.